United Arab Emirates–United States relations: Diplomatic relations

 The United States is the third country to establish formal diplomatic relations with the UAE and has had an ambassador resident in the UAE since 1974.
 The two countries have enjoyed friendly relations with each other and have developed strong government-to-government ties including close security cooperation.
 The quality of U.S.-UAE relations increased dramatically as a result of the U.S.-led coalition's campaign to end the Iraqi occupation of Kuwait.
 UAE ports host more U.S. Navy ships than any port outside the U.S.

 In the 2016 United States presidential election, the U.S. Justice Department accused George Nader of providing $3.5 million in illicit campaign donations to Hillary Clinton before the elections and to Donald Trump after he won the elections.
 According to The New York Times, this was an attempt by the government of United Arab Emirates to influence the election.

-Leading the UAE Embassy in Washington, DC is Ambassador Yousef Al Otaiba, who presented his credentials in July 2008.
+Leading the UAE Embassy in Washington, D.C. is Ambassador Yousef Al Otaiba, who presented his credentials in July 2008.

-In December 2018, the UAE reopened its embassy in Damascus to restore ties with the government of Syrian President Bashar al-Assad – a step that the UAE took against the wishes of the US.
+In December 2018, the UAE reopened its embassy in Damascus to restore ties with the government of Syrian president Bashar al-Assad – a step that the UAE took against the wishes of the US.
 In January 2019, the UAE hosted a Syrian trade delegation that was led by a businessman, who was on the U.S. Treasury sanctions list since 2011.

 On 20 September 2021, the Financial Times reported that the UAE was being squeezed between the competing interests of the United States and China.
 As the Emirati relations with China were intensifying, the Emirati alliance with the US began to face turbulence.
-The US raised concerns about the potential security implications of the UAE using Chinese technology, such as Huawei’s 5G telecommunications network.
+The US raised concerns about the potential security implications of the UAE using Chinese Technology, such as Huawei’s 5G telecommunications network.
 Besides, China has been the biggest buyer of crude oil from the Gulf region.
 Moreover, it has been broadening its economic and political footprint across the Middle East, which has added some layers of tension to the UAE-US relations.

 In November 2021, the US raised a warning for the UAE, alarming the Emirati government of a Chinese military presence in its country that could hinder ties.
 The US intelligence found that China was secretly building a military facility at a port in Abu Dhabi.
 Following several American meetings and visits by US officials, the site construction was halted.
 Despite that, the US officials said that extensive Chinese presence in the UAE could also endanger the planned $23 billion deal of F-35 fighter jets, Reaper drones and other advanced munitions.